5 DAYS - 4 NIGHTS

 Melbourne to Queenscliff

 Distance: 107 kilometres

 Drive the Princes Freeway through Geelong to the beautiful Bellarine Peninsula.
-Or cruise across the bay: either from Sorrento to Queenscliff with Searoad Ferries or from Docklands Melbourne to Portarlington with Port Phillip Ferries (passengers only).
-For whisky, wine and cider lovers discover local gems like Queenscliff Brewhouse, Jack Rabbit Vineyard, Leura Park Estate, Scotchmans Hill, Flying Brick Cider House and Oakdene Estate.
+Or cruise across the bay: either from Sorrento to Queenscliff with Searoad Ferries or from Docklands Melbourne to Portarlington or Geelong with Port Phillip Ferries (passengers only).
+For wine and cider lovers discover local gems like Jack Rabbit Vineyard or Flying Brick Cider House.

 Dine with a difference: a 6-course degustation on The Q Train, Australia’s premier rail restaurant.
-Then settle into a villa or cabin at BIG4 Beacon Resort, just metres from the beach.
-If luxury is your thing, a night at Lon Retreat & Spa is a must.
+Then settle into a villa or cabin at BIG4 Ingenia Holidays Queenscliff Beacon, just metres from the beach.

 Queenscliff to Great Ocean Road

 O/night: Apollo Bay

 Distance: 133 kilometres

 Hit the road westward, calling in to explore Torquay’s Australian National Surfing Museum and meet Anglesea Golf Club’s resident kangaroos.
 Tour the incredible coast-clinging route from Lorne to Apollo Bay, stopping at Teddy’s Lookout, or rainforest challenges at Live Wire Park.

 Discover Australia’s natural beauty at Wildlife Wonders.
 Guided by a conservationist you will encounter unique wildlife living freely in a stunning bushland environment overlooking the ocean in Apollo Bay.